oricis/Caliopen/src/backend/main/py.main/README.rst

 contribution instructions, please refer to https://caliopen.github.io

-Caliopen Base User
+Caliopen Main package
 =============

-This is caliopen package for user management.
+This is the main entry point for whole application.
-It's a main extension to caliopen.base package.